You hear your toddler crying…and it’s not the usual ‘I want food’, ‘I’m sleepy’, or ‘check my diaper’ crying.

-- How to care for an infant’s or toddler’s mouth
+- How to take care of a toddler’s mouth

 - Proper use of fluoride